Office of the University Registrar

 The Office of the University Registrar provides an important link between the university’s academic programs and policies and the student.
 It administers a number of specific services including class scheduling, registration, record functions, verification of enrollment, reporting, transcript services, and Commencement.

-The registrar’s office utilizes the Student Hub and public campus computers to provide students convenient access to information and services, including class schedules and registration, most recent grades, and unofficial transcripts.
-Additional information is available on the registrar website.
+The Office of the University Registrar utilizes the Student Hub and public campus computers to provide students convenient access to information and services, including class schedules and registration, most recent grades, and unofficial transcripts.
+Additional information is available on the website.

 Northeastern University Bookstore